 But Republicans should take fair warning that the public is disinclined to cut them any breaks and that they are carrying an even greater persuasion burden than the other side.
 They can argue that it isn’t fair, that the people are being duped by Democratic propaganda, and that Democrats are blowing smoke when they say Republicans deserve all the criticism.
 But it is what it is.
 Republicans did not fight the fiscal-cliff fight on a level playing field, and they have no reason to believe that tilt will change over the next three months.
 Consequently, they have to proceed with great caution.

-This article appears in the Jan.
-12, 2013, edition of National Journal as Bad News Bearers.
+This article appears in the January 12, 2013 edition of National Journal Magazine as Bad News Bearers.